Zedeldi/flask-bookmarks/README.md

 ## Usage

 At `/`, bookmarks will be returned in JSON, by default.
 Pass `?html=True` as a query in the URL to format as HTML.
+Set `USE_FIREFOX_HTML` in `config.py` to output HTML in a similar format as Firefox's exports, else it will extend `layout.html`.

 To add bookmarks through the web interface, go to `/add`.